Kielce pogrom: Cessation of violence

 The pogrom ended at roughly 3:00 p.m. with the arrival of new security units from a nearby Public Security Academy, advanced by Colonel Stanisław Kupsza, and additional troops from Warsaw.
-After warning shots discharge, on the order of Major Kazimierz Konieczny, the new troops swiftly restored order, posted guards, and removed all the survivors as well as corpses from the dwelling and its proximity.
+Following the discharge of warning shots, on the order of Major Kazimierz Konieczny, the new troops swiftly restored order, posted guards, and removed all the survivors as well as corpses from the dwelling and its proximity.

 The violence, nevertheless, did not stop.
 Wounded Jews being taken to the local hospital were beaten and robbed by soldiers, and the injured were assaulted in the hospital by other patients.
 A civilian crowd approached one of the hospitals and demanded that the hurt Jews be handed over, but the hospital staff refused.

 Trains passing through Kielce's main railway station were scrutinized for Jews by civilians and SOK railway guards, resulting in at least two passengers being murdered.
 As many as 30 more may have been killed in this manner, as the train murders reportedly continued for several months after the pogrom.
 The large-scale disorder in Kielce ultimately ended some nine hours after it started.
-Polish born Julia Pirotte, a well-known French photojournalist with the French Resistance, photographed the pogrom's immediate aftermath.
+Julia Pirotte, a well-known Polish photojournalist with the French Resistance, photographed the pogrom's immediate aftermath.

 Aftermath

+Three days after the pogrom, surviving Jews and local residents buried the victims in a mass grave in the Jewish cemetery.
+Government authorities ordered military units and local residents to attend the funeral as a sign of respect for the victims.
+The United States Memorial Museum states "the mass violence of the Kielce pogrom drew on an entrenched local history of antisemitism—especially false allegations accusing Jews of using the blood of Christian children for ritual purposes (a charge known as a “blood libel”)—with the intent of discouraging the return of Jewish Holocaust survivors to Poland."